joudy-sabbagh/assignment2.2_/README.md

-# Translation API (Step 2)
+# Translation API

-This project sets up a Flask-based translation service using a pre-trained Hugging Face model: `facebook/nllb-200-distilled-600M`.
+This project sets up a Flask-based translation service using a pre-trained Hugging Face model: `Helsinki-NLP/opus-mt-en-fr`.

 At this stage, the project loads the model and verifies it can generate a basic translation.

-The model takes English text as input and translates it to French using the target language code `fra_Latn`.
+The model takes English text as input and translates it to French.

 ## Setup